Accessibility & Inclusion

 In order to effectively fix broken links on your website, it is also a good idea to prioritize your high value pages first in order to make the biggest possible impact on the user experience.

-Of course, we recommend using the Monsido by Acquia Quality Assurance tool for finding broken links.
+Of course, we recommend using the Acquia Optimize Quality Assurance tool for finding broken links.
 The beauty of this tool is that it scans your website every week for broken links (and other errors) and sends a report to your inbox.
 This makes it really easy to stay on top of broken links so you can fix them before they hurt user experience and rankings.

 Fixing Broken External Links